-The Company has allowed certain claims to lapse and will continue to allow certain claims which make up the Igor property.
+The Company has allowed certain claims to lapse and will continue to allow certain Igor property claims to lapse as they come up for renewal.

 Division Mountain Coal Property, Yukon, Canada

 The Company owns the rights to various coal exploration licences and coal leases located in the Whitehorse Mining District and certain coal exploration licences located in the Watson Lake Mining District, Yukon.